lesaint/lesaint.github.io/content/tips/2023-10-06_fix_screen_not_working_on_Qnap.md

 In practice, it enables user to run command on a remote device (ie. typically via a SSH session) that will continue running even if the connection is interrupted.

-# Screen is broken on Qnap
+# Screen is broken on QNAP

-Unfortunately, by default (tested right after installation), `screen` doesn't work on Qnap systems (tested on QTS 5.0 and QTS 5.1).
+Unfortunately, by default (tested right after installation), `screen` doesn't work on QNAP systems (tested on QTS 5.0 and QTS 5.1).

 When running `screen`, it fails with an error such as